NouranAhmedk/FanControlSystem/README.md

 >       - Stop at the DC-Motor at the beginning through the GPIO driver.
 >     - Inputs: None
 >     - Return: None
-b. void DcMotor_Rotate(DcMotor_State state,uint8 speed)
+>  - b. void DcMotor_Rotate(DcMotor_State state,uint8 speed)
-• Description:
+>     - Description:
-➢ The function responsible for rotate the DC Motor CW/ or A-CW or stop the motor based on the state input state value.
+>       - The function responsible for rotate the DC Motor CW/ or A-CW or stop the motor based on the >state input state value.
-➢ Send the required duty cycle to the PWM driver based on the required speed value.
+>       - Send the required duty cycle to the PWM driver based on the required speed value.
-• Inputs:
+>     - Inputs:
-➢ state: The required DC Motor state, it should be CW or A-CW or stop.
+>       - state: The required DC Motor state, it should be CW or A-CW or stop.
-DcMotor_State data type should be declared as enum or uint8.
+>         **DcMotor_State** data type should be declared as **enum** or **uint8**.
-➢ speed: decimal value for the required motor speed, it should be from 0 → 100.
-For example, if the input is 50, The motor should rotate with 50% of its maximum speed.
+>       - speed: decimal value for the required motor speed, it should be from 0 → 100.
+For example, if > >         the input is 50, The motor should rotate with 50% of its maximum speed.
-• Return: None
+>     - Return: None

 **PWM Driver Requirements**
-1. No need to implement a full driver.
-Just use the same PWM Timer0 function implemented in the course.
-You will implement a full timer driver in the final project
+>1.
+No need to implement a full driver.
+Just use the same PWM Timer0 function implemented in the course. >You will implement a full timer driver in the final project
-2. The driver has one function: void PWM_Timer0_Start(uint8 duty_cycle)
+>2.
+The driver has one function:
+>void PWM_Timer0_Start(uint8 duty_cycle)
-• Description:
+> Description:
-➢ The function responsible for trigger the Timer0 with the PWM Mode.
+> The function responsible for trigger the Timer0 with the PWM Mode.
-➢ Setup the PWM mode with Non-Inverting.
+> Setup the PWM mode with Non-Inverting.
-➢ Setup the prescaler with F_CPU/8.
+> Setup the prescaler with F_CPU/8.
-➢ Setup the compare value based on the required input duty cycle ➢ Setup the direction for OC0 as output pin through the GPIO driver.
+> Setup the compare value based on the required input duty cycle
+> Setup the direction for OC0 as output pin through the GPIO driver.
-➢ The generated PWM signal frequency will be 500Hz to control the DC Motor speed.
+> The generated PWM signal frequency will be 500Hz to control the DC Motor speed.
-• Inputs:
+> Inputs:
-➢ duty_cycle: The required duty cycle percentage of the generated PWM signal.
+> duty_cycle: The required duty cycle percentage of the generated
+>PWM signal.
 Its value should be from 0 → 100
-• Return: None
+>Return: None